Ferratauris/hugo/content/en/webhosting/000webhosting.md

 Once again you will be prompted to create a username and password.
 I found it easier to just leave it all default.

-Now WordPress should be installing. this shouldn't take too long After it is done, You can click on "Go to configuration page" This will take ypu to the login page for your wordpress.
+Now WordPress should be installed.
+This shouldn't take too long After it is done, You can click on "Go to configuration page" This will take you to the login page for your wordpress.
 The wordpress username and password should be used here

 I don't know if it's a glitch or something, but when I try to change the username and password,
-I can never seem to be able to get into the admin page of Wordpress.
+I never seem to be able to get into the admin page of Wordpress.
 It just never recognises my username or password.
 So just leave it default to avoid headache

-After batteling with the interface to give you access for enough time, You will finally be greated with an awesome website managing page with many features.
+After battling with the interface to give you access for enough time, You will finally be greeted with an awesome website managing page with many features.

 I would advise playing around here.
 Go explore.
 See what you can do.
-If you want to follow a strict guide, you may stick around and see how I prefer to dp things.
+If you want to follow a strict guide, you may stick around and see how I prefer to do things.

 ### Choosing Plugins

 Firstly, click on plugins then installed plugins.

-I like to taylor my experience.
+I like to tailor my experience.
 So I will remove all of them in stalled plugins.

 First they must all be deactivated.
-The quickesst way of doing this, is to click the select all checkbox at the top.
+The quickest way of doing this, is to click the select all checkbox at the top.

 Click on the Bulk actions dropdown menu and pick Deactivate.
 Hit the Apply button.
 We do the same to delete all plugins.